achalkukade/apnacollege/README.md

 # apnacollege
-this is may first repository
+this is my first repository
+Author=Achal kukade